Petrosdevri/EP-Ekloges2024/README.md

-# EP Ekloges2024 Greece
+# EP Ekloges2024
-EP Ekloges2024 Greece is a web application that simulates the distribution of Greek seats in the European Parliament based on the newly introduced d'Hondt method.
+EP Ekloges2024 is a web application that simulates the distribution of Greek seats in the European Parliament based on the newly introduced d'Hondt method.

 # Features
 - Simulate seat distribution using the d'Hondt method.